neherlab/genome-assembly/scripts/archive_README.md

 This file is used to archive data in the group folder after basecalling (and genome assembly).
 It performs the follwing functions:

-- archive raw `.fast5` files in the `raw` destination folder in compressed format.
+- archive raw `.fast5` files in a tar file in the `raw` destination folder.
 - archive basecalled reads in the `basecalled` folder, in `fastq.gz` format.
 - archive a symlink to the same data in the `experiments` folder, where data are organized based on experiment run, vial and sampling time-point.
+Archive also assembled genomes if present.

 ## Structure of data storage